ome/design/webgateway_json_api.md

 OMERO organises images in 2 types of many-to-many hierarcies:
 ``screen/plate/[Run]/Well/image`` for HCS data and ``projects/datasets/images``
-for other data. images can also be ``Orphaned`` if not contained within a ``Well`` or ``Dataset``.
+for other data.
+Images can also be ``Orphaned`` if not contained within a ``Well`` or ``Dataset``.
 OMERO also supports ``Shares``, which provide more permissive access to the list of images linked to a Share.